turbot/powerpipe-docs/docs/powerpipe-hcl/card.md

 A card supports 2 data structures.

 1. A simple structure where column 1's name is the card `label` and column 1's value is the card `value`.
-2. A formal data structure where the column names map to properties of the `card`.
+2. A formal data structure where the column names map to the properties of the `card`.

 Simple data structure: